rackerlabs/support-how-to/content/rackspace-email/rackspace-email-to-microsoft-exchange-migration.md

 3. Reply to the ticket with all of the needed information or with questions you have about the migration plan.

-4. Our Internal Migrations team will reply to you within 5 business days to confirm your scheduled migration time or suggest and alternative date.
+4. Our Internal Migrations team will reply to you within 5 business days to confirm your scheduled migration time.